tylerneylon/kkpuzzler/readme.md

 - [ ] In clue editing, accept a/s/m/d keys for clue completion.
 - [ ] Don't insta-crash if the terminal isn't big enough.
       Maybe just show the biggest we can show.
+- [ ] Don't crash if I hit 'n' on an empty clue in clue-entering mode.

 I'm thinking about a puzzle-editing mode that has different controls from puzzle-solving mode.
 The bad part about that is that it's a more complex mental